top of page

 A: Certain things that say 100% wool may still contain shatnez, so a reliable shatnez tester needs to be consulted as to which clothes needs to be checked and labels cannot be trusted.

-201) If I'm sick on shabbos and I can’t take medicine can I at least daven for a refuah even though I’m really not supposed to have bakashos on shabbos?
+201) If I'm sick on shabbos and I can’t take medicine can I at least daven for a refuah even though I’m really not supposed to ask personal bakashos on shabbos?

 #refuah #mishebairach #cholehonshabbos